-The Indiana University School of Continuing Studies can help meet your lifelong learning needs.
+The Indiana University School of Continuing Studies (SCS) can help meet your lifelong learning needs.
 The school offers

-- an interdisciplinary Associate of Arts in General Studies (60 semester credit hours) and Bachelor of General Studies (120 semester credit hours) both available online. - an online Master of Science in Adult Education. - a fully accredited high school diploma, available entirely at a distance. - more than 300 distance education high school and undergraduate courses many online - certificate programs. - professional development programs and workforce training.
+- an interdisciplinary Associate of Arts in General Studies (60 semester credit hours) and Bachelor of General Studies (120 semester credit hours)-both available on campus, at a distance through the Independent Study Program, or through a combination of on-campus and distance study. - an online Master of Science in Adult Education. - a fully accredited high school diploma, available entirely at a distance. - more than 275 self-paced high school and undergraduate distance education courses.
+The courses are available through the SCS Independent Study Program. - semester-based interactive online courses offered in collaboration with Indiana University East. - certificate programs. - professional development programs and workforce training.